aayomide/rushhour_hack/README.md

 # AgriLift: Improving Access to Affordable Finance for Young Agripreneurs in Nigeria 🌾💰

 ### 🌱 Project Background
 We were tasked with developing a **data-driven solution** that identifies **creditworthy young farmers** in Nigeria, predicts **loan repayment behavior**, and fosters trust between **agripreneurs and financiers**.
-Our end-to-end solution features data simulation, warehousing, machine learning, and a user-friendly web interface to enhance access to affordable financing for youth-led agricultural enterprises.
+Our end-to-end solution features data simulation, warehousing, machine learning, and a user-friendly web interface to enhance access to affordable financing for youth-led agricultural enterprises

 ## 🚀 LIVE PROJECT